Three Sisters Walk: Short Trail to a Blue Mountains Icon

 The walking track to the Three Sisters starts from the information centre, but before going there, it’s worth exploring Echo Point and its various lookout platforms.

-With stunning views of the Three Sisters and the Jamison Valley, Echo Point is one of the most popular lookout points in the Blue Mountains.
+With stunning views of the Three Sisters and the Jamison Valley, Echo Point is one of the most popular lookouts in the Blue Mountains.

 Echo Point Lookout